ninalor02/advance-css-challenge/README.md

 - The index.html file is in the advance-css-challenge folder.
 - The README.md file is in the advance-css-challenge folder.
 - The css folder is placed inside the assets folder.
-- Inside the css folder, is the style.css file.
+- Inside the css folder contains the style.css file.
+- Inside the css folder contains the reset css file.
 - Image files are in the Images folder.
 - The Image folder is in the assets folder.